The benefits of a well designed Landing Page

 Your landing page can serve as the foundation of your online recruitment efforts.

-The average job listing is currently open for less than a month.
-At 26.2 days, we are currently experiencing a longer than typical open recruitment window, but that still leaves us with 11 months out of the year when candidates that area likely hires may be looking for jobs similar to the one we just filled.
+Currently, the typical job posting is available for less than a month.
+We presently have an open recruitment window that is 26.2 days longer than average, but there are still 11 months of the year where candidates who are probable hires may be looking for jobs comparable to the one we just filled.

 - A good landing page provides a funnel to catch candidates for whatever positions you choose to attract through targeted SEO.
 This is great for those hard to fill roles.
 Imagine, having a ready list of possible applicants the next time you need a specialist.